COVID One Year Later: 14 Ways to Protect Yourself

 2. Scammers like to prey upon people’s fears with miracle cures that make them a lot of money.
 Same with self-appointed nutrition gurus with cult personalities that attract devoted audiences who are likely to believe what they are told.
 Critics point out that our government and medical organizations are protecting the profits of Big Pharma, but it is also true that we have consumer protection agencies (and now Facebook, Google, etc) that are tasked with protecting vulnerable consumers from snake oil salesmen who are running afoul of FDA regulations.

 3. As noted in #1, the ultimate test for credibility according to traditional Western doctors and medical institutions is the randomized double blind placebo study.
 If a drug has undergone the rigor of multiple rounds of testing, including in humans, and yielded a statistically significant result based on a peer-reviewed article in a scientific or medical journal, it gets a stamp of approval.
 However, the double-blind placebo study was developed to evaluate the efficacy of drugs and is a flawed mechanism for evaluating other things such as herbs and food.
 The system is uniquely beneficial for testing: pharmaceutical companies have the budgets needed to conduct long and large trials, and the investment pays off when a drug is approved by the FDA and paves the way for millions or billions of dollars in revenue.
 Companies who make supplements do not have such budgets or access to this infrastructure and so herbs are rarely tested in humans.
-Food ingredients are more problematic: No one is going to spend millions to fund a study on zinc, garlic, or echinacea because these things can’t be patented and there is no money to be made.
+Food ingredients are more problematic: No one is going to spend millions to fund a study on zinc, garlic, or echinacea because herbs and vegetables can’t be patented and there is no money to be made.
 Thousands of small scale studies have been done on food but most of them are in vitro (lab) or in vivo (animals).
-A third phase double blind placebo study—the highest bar—on carrot juice simply is not possible, and so it will probably never happen.
-Does that mean that the claims about these foods or herbs are dubious or bogus?
+A third phase double blind placebo study on carrot juice simply is not possible, and so it will probably never happen.
+Does that mean that the claims about these foods are dubious or bogus?
 Does that mean that thousands of years of Chinese medicine are invalid?
 Or does it simply mean that we can’t use the Western method to evaluate everything?
-Keep this in mind when your doctor tells you, “It’s not proven science”.
-You might also mention that hydroxychloroquine sulfate has saved hundreds of lives so far, with only anecdotal evidence.
+Keep this in mind when your doctor tells you, “It’s not proven”.

 For more good tips, check out: